Study the natural bodybuilding methods of Steve Reeves to gain countless insights.

 He emphasized various pull-overs to balance out all the pressing he did, stretching the pushing muscles while addressing muscles like the lats, the long head of the triceps, and the serratus anterior, which was especially impressive on his physique.
 He especially liked the decline pull-over for its constant tension, and even occasionally did a pull-over on an incline bench, with a handle attached to a pulley behind him, to address the muscles uniquely.

-He had poor results with the standing heel raise for his calves, instead emphasizing the donkey calf raise or heel raises with straight knees on a leg press machine to bring out the diamond shape of the gastrocnemius.
+He had poor results with the standing heel raise for his calves, instead emphasizing the donkey calf raise or mostly heel raises with straight knees on a leg press machine to bring out the diamond shape of the gastrocnemius.
 He also did reverse leg press heel raises with bent knees to stretch and work the underlying soleus muscle of the legs.
+He admitted to not having to work his calves often though, believing in symmetry and therefore focusing on other bodyparts.

 He accentuated his naturally flat, square chest through incline pressing that builds up the upper and outer pecs.
 An incline bench was a rare piece of equipment for the time.